ScryVR/pocketdimension-docs/docs/documentation_src.md

 ## Technical architecture

-> 📣 Mermaid diagrams don't currently work on GitHub, but you can paste the diagrams listed below into an [online Markdown renderer](https://markdownlivepreview.com/).

 ### Geolocation sequence

 The following diagram shows how users' GPS coordinates are used to deterministically generate terrain.